"Wish You Were Here"

 "Well, everyone here dreams of eating McDonalds every day."

 This made me think about the veggie shop and butcher I go to on my little street here.
 Farm fresh eggs and cheese, things that only the upper-middle class can afford to get at their whole foods or trendy farmers market back in the US.
 Here, organic EVERYTHING is just considered peasant food.
 Peasant food that has been cooked into dishes steeped in culture and tradition, much like Americans used to do.
 However, we made the decision to make our entire culture about consumption.
 It was at that moment that I remembered the Pink Floyd line, "cold comfort for change."
 We traded our culture and our freedom for cash and in the end, the machine raised the prices on us anyway.
 Like a deal with the devil, we got nothing real from it.

 Apparently, those rebels in the USSR never printed out enough of those records, or maybe we were all just too enamored by what glitters to notice or to listen.

 I admit that I have taken for granted that I grew up in a world where I'd never have to deal with shitty quality vinyl pressings and cheeseburgers practically grow on trees, but I do think, now more than ever, we need to realize that it is us that the machine relies on, not the other way around.
 Maybe we need to find the rebellious spirit that would press out audio contraband in the dead of night.

 This is not a rant against capitalism, but rather the thought that we can have a life of plenty without sacrificing our art and culture and selling out to what governments want for cash.

-Or, perhaps it's simply a plea that you don't "exchange your walk-on part in the war for a lead roll in a cage."
+Or, perhaps it's simply a plea that you don't "exchange your walk-on part in the war for a lead role in a cage."

 *If anyone is wondering, the audio quality of this one is absolute shit.